edujtm/scriban/docs/benchmarks.md

 Latest benchmark update: 07 March 2019

+!!! note
-> NOTE: This is a micro benchmark, so results may vary vastly on use cases.
+    This is a micro benchmark, so results may vary vastly on use cases.
 The goal here is to demonstrate on a very simple example how the different engines behave
-> Also, while Scriban is compared here to `liquid` and `mustache` like templating engines, you should  keep in mind that language-wise, Scriban is allowing a lot more language constructions/expressions.
+    Also, while Scriban is compared here to `liquid` and `mustache` like templating engines, you should  keep in mind that language-wise, Scriban is allowing a lot more language constructions/expressions.

 The benchmark was performed on two aspects of the libraries: